W-symmetry, topological vertex and affine Yangian: Representations of

 the Shapovalov form is the quadratic form on $\mathcal{Y}^+$ defined by

-is symmetric and degenerates if the Verma module becomes reducible.
-Furthermore, similarly to the case of the Virasoro algebra, due to highest weight vector $\ket{\Lambda}$ being $\psi_2$ eigenvector and relations (Y4') and (Y5'), the Shapovalov form is block diagonal with blocks corresponding to vectors of definite $\psi_2$ eigenvalue.
-In fact, since we have an infinite set of commuting charges $\psi_j$, we can also diagonalize these and we typically find one-dimensional eigenspaces (at least at lower levels).
+It is symmetric and becomees degenerate when the Verma module becomes reducible.
+Furthermore, similarly to the case of the Virasoro algebra, due to the highest weight vector $\ket{\Lambda}$ being $\psi_2$ eigenvector and relations (Y4') and (Y5'), the Shapovalov form is block diagonal with blocks corresponding to vectors of definite $\psi_2$ eigenvalue.
+In fact, since we have an infinite set of commuting charges $\psi_j$, we can also diagonalize these and we end up with one-dimensional eigenspaces (at least at lower levels).